Phase Matching for Out-of-Distribution Generalization: Introduction

-Our contributions can be summarized as follows: (1) We propose an intuitive causal view for domain generalization using the Fourier transform and specify the causal/non-causal factors associated with the Fourier spectrum.
+Our contributions can be summarized as follows: (1) We provide distribution analysis for the frequency components which clarifies the relationship with DG.
 (2) We introduce an effective algorithm called \textit{Phase Matching} (PhaMa), which guides the network to prioritize the phase spectrum for generalizable representation learning.
 (3) We provide a new state-of-the-art method on multiple domain generalization benchmarks.
+(4) Beyond empirical studies, we propose an intuitive causal view for domain generalization by specifying the causal/non-causal factors associated with the Fourier spectrum.